Tewaaraton Award: Tewaaraton Legend Award

 Since 2011, the Tewaaraton Legend Award has been presented to one recipient each year who played collegiately prior to 2001 when the first Tewaaraton Award was presented, whose performance during their college years would have earned them a Tewaaraton Award had the award existed when they played.
 All awardees received the Enners Award when they played except for Jim Brown and Jimmy Lewis whose playing days preceded the first Enners Award in 1969.
 In 2016, the foundation began presenting both a men's and women's Legend Award.

 Legends awards by university

+Spirit of Tewaaraton

+The Spirit of Tewaaraton is presented each year to an individual who has contributed to the sport of lacrosse in a way that reflects the spirit of the values and the mission of the Tewaaraton award.
+The award was first presented in 2003.
+Although there have been some years it was not presented, it has been presented each year since 2012 with the exceptions of 2020 and 2021.

 Native American Scholarship Program

 Since 2006, The Tewaaraton Foundation has given over $130,000 in scholarships to Native American high school lacrosse players through its Tewaaraton Native American Scholarships program.
 The $10,000 scholarships are awarded annually on a highly competitive basis to one Native American female and one Native American male lacrosse player who are enrolled members of a U.S. tribe.
 All awards are not only based on the student's athletic performance, but also on their merit, academic achievement, and ambition.